jonbra/MBV-INFx410/transcriptomics_exercise.md

 zcat aboral-1_R1.fastq.gz | grep -c "^@"
 ```

-`grep´ is a very useful command used to extract lines of files matching different patterns and do stuff with these lines.
+`grep` is a very useful command used to extract lines of files matching different patterns and do stuff with these lines.
 Such as in this case count the nuber of lines beginning with @.

 But we should also check that the sequences come in the same order in the two files, i. e. that sequences from the same pair are at the same place: